tomnguyentran/tomnguyentran.github.io/_portfolio/risk_monitor.md

 ---

 # Project Background
-This project analyzes a dataset from a Fintech company that provides payment processing solutions for merchants.
-The company's business model generates revenue though transaction fees, but profitability is threatened by fraudulent activities and chargebacks.

-in 2019, the company processed about **$65 million** in total transaction volume.
-The main challenge identified was the significant amount of chargebacks where customers dispute their transactions and demand refunds due to fraud or service issues.
-These disputes resulted in **$2.9 million** in losses and put the company at risk with card networks (Visa/Mastercard), which typically penalize processors that exceed the 1% chargeback ratio.
+In 2019, a Fintech payment processor company faced a critical financial threat of **$2.9 million** in losses and a chargeback ratio dangerously approaching the 1% threshold monitored by Visa and Mastercard.

-The goal of this analysis was to evaluate the financial impact of fraud, identify high risk merchants, and recommend strategies to minimize losses using SQL and Tableau.
+While the company processed **$65 million** in total volume, profitability was being eaten by chargebacks and high risk merchants.
+This project identifies the root causes of these leaks and recommends strategies to recover lost revenue using SQL and Tableau.

 Insights and recommendations are provided on the following key areas:

 - **Executive KPI Assessment:** An evaluation of the company's overall health, comparing total sales against total loss to determine the chargeback ratio.

 - **High Risk Merchant Identification:** A comprehensive visualization of all active merchants, using a diverging color palette to highlight merchants exceeding the safety threshold.

 - **Fraud Trends:** A timeline analysis tracking the company's risk performance throughout 2019.

 - **Root Cause Analysis:** A breakdown of chargebacks by merchant category and Visa reason code to pinpoint the causes of financial loss.